zendus/face-matching-api/README.md

 - `/match-passport`: Accepts a passport photograph as input and returns the matching score, id of matched user and count of successful face matches.

-- `/submit-passport`: Accepts a passport photograph, name of person whose face is on the passport as input and returns a json containing user id, passport cloudinary url and username.
+- `/submit-passport`: Accepts a passport photograph as input and returns a json containing user id and passport cloudinary url.

 ## Example